ermarkar/whoami/README.md

 # WhoAmI

-Personal Profile or Virtual CV built on Angular
+Personal Profile or Virtual CV built on Angular and to deploy on github.

+1) Clone the project,
+2) Update the User object with your personal info
+3) Update the user-name and repo name in scripts under package.json

 ## Build